Skip to the main content.

 How AI solves this: AI creates a bridge between your documented knowledge and actual ticket resolution.
 When a ticket comes in, AI identifies similar past issues, pulls relevant knowledge base articles, and suggests solutions that have worked before—making your best practices accessible to everyone, not just senior techs.

 Example: A junior tech gets a ticket about slow database performance.
 Instead of guessing or escalating immediately, they open a ticket that AI has already analyzed.
-The AI has identified three similar tickets from the past six months, pulled the relevant knowledge base article on database maintenance, and noted that in two cases the issue was resolved by rebuilding indexes while in one case it required SQL Server service restart.
+The AI has identified similar tickets from the past six months, pulled the relevant knowledge base article on database maintenance, and noted which solutions worked in previous cases.

 The junior tech has everything they need to resolve the issue using proven solutions.
 They're not inventing new approaches or making educated guesses—they're applying your organization's accumulated expertise.